stefanache/install_OpenCV4_on_w10Pro/readme.md

 Hi,
-I have the windows 10 Pro installed on my computer.
+I have the windows 10 Pro(win 32) installed on my computer.

 Step 1